concord-consortium/littlechef-servers/README.md

 0. Create a Roles for your project in `roles/<projectname>.json`, `roles/<projectname>-production.json` and `roles/<projectname>-staging.json`.
 The roles should include a reference to the rails portal role.
 See `roles/interactions-portal.json` for example. eg `"role[rails-portal-server]"`.
 0. Create the databases for your project `./script/create_db.rb --stage production --project <projectname>`
-0. make sure you specify the correct ssh_id and pem file in your `.ssh/config` file
-0. add the following to your ~/.ssh/config file (TODO: we could do this in `config.cfg`) :
+0. make sure you specify the correct ssh_id and pem file in your `.ssh/config` file.
+Add the following to your ~/.ssh/config file (TODO: we could do this in `config.cfg`) :

         Host <project-name>.*.concord.org